jsb58p/blockchain-assignment3-biddinger/README.md

 ## c.
 Issues encountered
 - No deployment or runtime issues were encountered during testing.
 - The scripts (`deploy.ts`, `transfer-approve.ts`, `airdrop.ts`, `logs-query.ts`) executed successfully when correct environment variables were provided with the .env file.
-- The `transfer-approve.ts` script sent the transfer to the same address, making the balance after the transfer the same as before.
-In order to send to a recipient address, the RECIPIENT variable must be set with a valid address in the .env file.
+- The `transfer-approve.ts` and `airdrop`  scripts by default send the transfer to their own address, making the balance after the transfer the same as before.
+- In order to send to a recipient address using transfer-approve, the RECIPIENT variable must be set with a valid address in the .env file.
+- In order to send to a recipient address using airdrop.ts, the address must be set in the script as an argument to the getAddress() function.
 ---